World War II Tour of Krakow

 Description

-After meeting at St. Mary's Basilica in central Krakow at the specified time, we will begin our World War II history tour of the city.
+After meeting at St. Mary's Basilica in the center of Krakow at the indicated time, we will begin our World War II history tour of the Polish city.

-We will cross Florianska Street to reach Market Square, a site of both celebrations and public executions, which was named after Adolf Hitler during the occupation.
+After crossing Florianska Street, we will reach Market Square, which witnessed both celebrations and public executions and was named after Adolf Hitler during the occupation.

-The itinerary includes visits to key buildings from the Nazi occupation, such as the location of the Ordnungspolizei and sites where the Armia Krajowa, or Polish resistance, engaged with the Nazis.
+Our tour includes visits to key buildings from the Nazi occupation, including the location of the Ordnungspolizei and sites where the Armia Krajowa, the Polish resistance, fought.

-We will proceed to the Collegium Novum, where the guide will discuss a notable dark episode of WWII in Krakow.
-The tour also includes a stop at a Gestapo prison and viewing the Katyn Cross, a symbol of Polish suffering.
+Next, we will visit Collegium Novum, where we will discuss one of the darkest episodes in the city's wartime history.
+We will also stop at a Gestapo prison and see the Katyn Cross, a symbol of Polish suffering.

 Prices